Always expect the unexpected for it is the unexpected that will lead to disappointment – I. W.Fredd

 “We are done with this discussion,” Mrs. Joshua said frigidly.
 “So drop it.”

 Sky dropped his eyes to the floor, his vision blurring with tears of frustration.
 She did it again.
-She shut him down again.
-Why couldn’t she see it his way?
-He didn’t ask to be his son.
-He didn’t wish for his father of all the fathers out there to be a coldhearted killer.
+She shut him down.
+Why couldn’t she see this his way?
+He didn’t ask for this to happen.
+He didn’t wish for his father to be a coldhearted killer.
 He didn’t ever want to have to suffer the consequences.
-Does she hate me?
+She hates me, doesn’t she?
 Is that why she’s always like this?
 He wondered and felt his shoulders shake with rising anger.
 Why did it have to be their family?
-If there really was more to the story, then why won’t she be forthright and just say it to him?
+If there really was more to the story, then why wouldn’t she be forthright and just say it to him?

 “You’re not the only one!”
 Mrs. Joshua retorted.
 “You think life is peachy for me, Skylar?
 Do you think having to get up every morning and face the demons out there is easy for me?”

 It’s hard for you, maybe, but it’s even harder for me.
 It wasn’t the same.
-She could go anywhere that she wanted to go, remarry, change her last name, and start a new life with a new husband and child.
-But he would always be a Joshua, son of Ian Joshua.
-He would always have the same eyes and hair color, the same surname, and the same burden weighing on his shoulders no matter how old he got or who he wanted to be.
+Mrs. Joshua could go anywhere that she wanted to go, remarry, drop the last name, and start a new life whenever she wanted.
+But he would always be the son of Ian Joshua.
+He would still bear the resemblance, the same blood coursing through him, and the corresponding burden weighing on his shoulders no matter who he wanted to be.
 You have the nerve to complain when you are the one going out of your way to justify his actions?
-Sky snickered darkly and shook his head.
-Then so be it.
-She can suffer at his side for eternity if it suited her.
+Sky hung his head in defeat.
+So be it.
+She could suffer at his side for eternity if it suited her.
 But he would no longer be shackled to her burden.

 He would not go down with the family ship.